nbaglivo/monad-functor-talk/PITCHME.md

 @title[what]

-Monad is just a Monoid in the category of Endofunctors, what’s the problem?
+Monad is just a Monoid in the category of Endofunctors.
 ---
 ---